 Organizations frequently struggle to find the best way to provide their engineers with access their backend infrastructure.
 How do you balance security with engineering productivity and platform resilience?

-We’ve put together a list of the most common reasons why organization look to BastionZero to simplify and secure the methods they use to grant their engineers with privileged access to their infrastructure.
+We’ve put together a list of the most common reasons why organizations look to BastionZero to simplify and secure the methods they use to grant their engineers with privileged access to their infrastructure.

 You lack auditability